-Enhanced Provision Outreach support is Stage 2 (Enhanced Targeted Support) within Aberdeenshire's Staged Model of Intervention.
+Enhanced Provision Outreach support is Stage 2 (Enhanced Targeted Support) within Aberdeenshire's Staged Assessment and Intervention Process.
 The purpose of Enhanced Provision Outreach is to support the school to develop the knowledge, skills and confidence to meet the pupil's additional support needs and/or to provide short-term targeted support directly to the pupil.

-There are a range of different types of Enhanced Provision Outreach support, depending on the needs of the pupil and the needs of the school:
+There are a range of different types of Enhanced Provision Outreach support, depending on the needs of the pupil and the needs of the school: For an overview of Outreach Supports see Appendix 3

-1. Advice and consultation from senior staff within the Enhanced Provision School

-2. Enhanced Provision Outreach Practitioner
+- 1. Advice and consultation from senior staff within the Enhanced Provision School - 2.
+Enhanced Provision Outreach Practitioner